anonymousresearcher2020/anonymousresearcher2020.github.io/docs/milestone.md

 ### Requirement Engineering Milestone Summaries

-The purpose of this page is to first explain the overall process of using ChatGPT in the requirement engineering process of this course.
-Next we specify the information required from students to define the project proposal (Section I) as well as the initial (Section II) and final (Section III) requirement specifications.
+The purpose of this page is to first specify the information required from students to define the project proposal (Section I) as well as the initial (Section II) and final (Section III) requirement specifications.
+Next, we explain the overall process of using ChatGPT in the requirement engineering process of this course.

 ---
 ### [I. Project Proposal Assignment to Produce "Project Idea (I)"](data/M1_Project_Ideas.pdf)